Kochi Water Metro: Operation Control Centre

 The main hub for the Kochi Water Metro is the Operation Control Centre.
-As of April 2025, the OCC is located in the Vyttila Mobility Hub, although there are plans to move it to the High Court terminal.
-Kochi Water Metro Officials have stated that "a majority of services are being operated from" the High Court terminal, and that "a majority of passengers are also from" the area, while just one of the system's routes operate near the Vyttila Mobility Hub.
-Doing so would also free up space in the Vyttila Mobility Hub, enabling the Kochi Water Metro to rent out up about 29000 ft2 of space for commercial occupancy.
+As of April 2025, the OCC was located in the Vyttila Mobility Hub, although there were plans to move it to the High Court terminal.
+Kochi Water Metro officials have stated that "a majority of services are being operated from" the High Court terminal, and that "a majority of passengers are also from" the area, while just one of the system's routes operates near the Vyttila Mobility Hub.
+Moving the OCC would free up space in the Vyttila Mobility Hub, enabling the Kochi Water Metro to rent out up about 29000 ft2 of space for commercial occupancy.

 Recognition

 International attention

 The Kochi Water Metro is featured in UN Habitat-World Cities Report Climate Action case studies in its November 2024 edition under the heading "Enhancing Urban Mobility through Low-Carbon Water Transport".
-Similar reports were also featured in Development Asia, the Asian Development Bank's knowledge collaboration platform and the NDC Partnership, a coalition of more than 130 countries for Climate Action and Sustainable development.
+Similar reports were featured in Development Asia, the Asian Development Bank's knowledge collaboration platform, and the NDC Partnership, a coalition of more than 130 countries for Climate Action and Sustainable development.

-Awards and Recognitions
+Awards and recognitions

-Kochi Water Metro secured won awards for excellence in ferry services with the help of advanced technology connecting inland waterways and building excellent terminals providing the best facilities at the Global Maritime India Summit held in Mumbai from 17 to 19 October 2023.

-The electric boats of Kochi Water Metro which were built by Cochin Shipyard Ltd (CSL) have won the prestigious Gussies Electric Boat Award for the year 2022.
+The electric boats of Kochi Water Metro, which were built by Cochin Shipyard Ltd (CSL), won the Gussies Electric Boat Award for 2022.

-Model Replication to other Cities
+Model replication to other cities

-Urban Water Transport System
+Urban water transport system

-The success of Kochi Water Metro has triggered a feasibility study by the India's Ministry of Ports, Shipping and Waterways to replicate similar projects in other navigable inland waterways in the country.
-Initially a list of 17 Cities were finalized and later later four more cities were added.
+The success of the Kochi Water Metro has triggered a feasibility study by the India's Ministry of Ports, Shipping and Waterways to replicate similar projects in other navigable inland waterways in the country.
+Initially a list of 17 cities were finalized, and later four were added.
 This includes Prayagraj, Varanasi, Ayodhya, Patna, Ahmedabad, Surat, Jammu & Kashmir, Goa, Kolkata, Dhubri, Mangaluru, Kollam, Alappuzha, Mumbai, Vasai, Tezpur, Dibrugarh, Cuttack and Chilika.

+On 17 March 2026, KMRL submitted a feasibility study to the Inland Waterways Authority of India for extension of services to 18 cities across India after conducting studies, extensive field visits, surveys and multiple technical assessments.
+Services have also been proposed to be extended over to Alappuzha, Kollam and the Lakshadweep Islands.

-Confirmed Projects
+Confirmed projects

-Karnataka's Chief Minister Siddaramaiah has approved the Mangaluru Water Metro project on April 23, 2025, making Karnataka the second state in India to adopt such an extensive water-based transit system.
+Karnataka's Chief Minister Siddaramaiah approved the Mangaluru Water Metro project on April 23, 2025, making Karnataka the second state in India to adopt such an extensive water-based transit system.
+A delegation from the state observed various operational and technical aspects and development timelines to conduct feasibility studies prior to project implementation.

-On 13 September 2025, KMRL won a tender to conduct a feasibility study and prepare a Detailed Project Report for replication of Water Metro Services to Mumbai.The project will cover nearly 250 km of waterways connecting localities such as Vaitarna, Vasai, Manori, Thane and Panvel with 29 terminals along 10 proposed routes.
+On 13 September 2025, KMRL won a tender to conduct a feasibility study and prepare a detailed project report for replication of water metro services to Mumbai.
+The project would cover nearly 250 km of waterways connecting localities such as the Mumbai Port, Karanja, Vaitarna, Vasai, Manori, Thane, Kalyan, Navi Mumbai, Bandra, Worli and Panvel on 250 kilometres of waterways, and would include 21 routes, 49 terminals and 207 boats.
+If launched, the project would be managed jointly by KMRL and the Maharashtra Maritime Board.
+KMRL estimated the project to cost ₹6,067 crore during its bid submission.